nzkj/dotfiles/README.md

 # dotfiles

 This repository contains my configuration for various tools.
-In the following sections, I explain some of the design choices related to my developer workflow.
+In the following sections, I'll explain some aspects of my developer workflow.

 ## Terminal